Why “Should” Is a Dirty Word: Releasing Neurotypical Expectations

 Shame thrives in the gap between expectation and reality.

-And here’s the thing: You can’t shame yourself into neurotypicality.
-Trust me, if it worked, we’d all be seamlessly managing our inboxes with color-coded calendars and 30-day meal plans.
-But shame doesn’t create motivation.
+Here's the thing: you can't shame yourself into neurotypicality.
+If it worked, we'd all be seamlessly managing our inboxes with color-coded calendars and 30-day meal plans.
+But shame doesn't create motivation.
 It creates paralysis.

-Success doesn’t have to mean being able to do all the things all the time.
+Success doesn't have to mean doing all the things all the time.
 It can mean:

 Finding one morning ritual that helps you feel grounded, even if it's just brushing your teeth with music playing.